 - Salt and ground black pepper to taste

-- 2 tsp curry powder or use garam masala powder
+- 2 teaspoon curry powder or use garam masala powder

-- 1/2 tsp powdered ginger substitute with 1 tsp fresh grated ginger
+- ½ teaspoon ground ginger substitute with 1 teaspoon fresh grated ginger

-- 6 whole wheat tacos or gluten-free tacos
+- 6 whole wheat tortillas or gluten-free tortillas

 - Heat the oil in a non-stick or well-seasoned cast-iron skillet.